 CORNER OF RUE SAINT-PIERRE & RUE SOUS-LE-FORT

-Erected by Governor Frontenac in 1691, the Batterie Royale was named after King Louis IVX and used to defend the city from attacking ships on the Saint Lawrence River.
-The battery was used during the Siege of Québec in 1759 and destroyed by the British.
+Erected by Governor Frontenac in 1691, the Batterie Royale was named after King Louis IVX and used to defend the city from attacking ships on the Saint-Lawrence river.
+The battery was used during the Siege of Quebec in 1759 and destroyed by the British.
 After the Seven Years War, the battery was no longer needed and it was eventually built over, covered by wharfs and warehouses and the like.
 The Batterie Royale was discovered in the 1970s and restored in 1977.
 During the summer months, a gunner can be found at the battery in full military uniform, teaching visitors how to fire the cannons.

 35, RUE DALHOUSIE

 In summer Echo Sports rents bikes for 2,4, or 24 hours.
 Bikes for adults start at $15, and bikes for children start at $10.
-Echo Sports also offers guided bike tours of Petit-Champlain and Vieux Port, Montmorency Falls, and Wendake.
+Echo Sports also offers guided bike tours of Petit-Champlain and Vieux-Port, Montmorency Falls, and Wendake.
 Tours start at $60 per person.
 In winter, you can rent fat bikes for $50 a day.
 Book a bike tour!

 32, RUE SOUS LE FORT